-TORM 10-1 \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year En ded January 1, 2016 or TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 N 13 OR 15(d) OF THE SECURITI ES EXCHANG Έ For the transition period from to Commission File No. 001-35219 MARRIOTT VACATIONS WC (Exact name of registrant a RATION Delaware (State or other jurisdiction of incorporation or organization) 45-2598330 (IRS Employer Identification No.) 6649 Westwood Blvd., Orlando, FL (Address of Principal Executive Offices) 32821 (Zip Code) Registrant's Telephone Number, Inc cluding Area Code (407) 206-6000 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which ne of Each Exchange on Which Registered Common Stock, \$0.01 par value (28,847,648 shares outstanding as of February 19, 2016) New York Stock Excha nge Securities registered pursuant to S Section 12(g) of the Act: NONE Indicat te by check mark if the registrant is a well-known seasoned issuer, as o defined in rule 405 of the Securities Act.
-Yes ⊠ No □ Indicat te by check mark if the registrant is not required to file reports pursuan nt to Section 13 or Section 15(d) of the Act. ∕es □ No ⊠ 1934 d te by check mark whether the registrant: (1) has filed all reports required the preceding 12 months (or for such shorter period that the registrequirements for the past 90 days.
-Yes \boxtimes No \square • • require te by check mark whether the registrant has submitted electronically ared to be submitted and posted pursuant to Rule 405 of Regulation S-T ant was required to submit and post such files).
-Yes \boxtimes No \square the bes te by check mark if disclosure of delinquent filers pursuant to Item 40st of the registrant's knowledge, in definitive proxy or information statement to this Form 10-K. te by check mark whether the registrant is a large accelerated filer, an effinitions of "large accelerated filer," "accelerated filer" and "smaller r oany.
-Large a accelerated filer 🗵 Acce elerated filer Non-ac ccelerated filer (Do not check if a smaller reporting company) Sma ller reporting compa any 🗌 Indicat te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes] No 🗵 The ag ggregate market value of shares of common stock held by non-affiliate s at June 19, 2015, was \$2,405,493,792.
-DOCUMENTS INCORPOR ATED BY REFERENCE
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X For the Fiscal Year Ended January 1, 2016

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from\\\\\ to \\\\

+Commission File No. 001-35219

+MARRIOTT VACATIONS WORLDWIDE CORPORATION

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+6649 Westwood Blvd., Orlando, FL (Address of Principal Executive Offices)

+Registrant's Telephone Number, Including Area Code (407) 206-6000

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Common Stock, \$0.01 par value

+(28,847,648 shares outstanding as of February 19, 2016)

+Securities registered pursuant to Section 12(g) of the Act: NONE

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 davs.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
+See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark w hether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

+The aggregate market value of shares of common stock held by non-affiliates at June 19, 2015, was \$2,405,493,792.

+DOCUMENTS INCORPORATED BY REFERENCE